 How are students selected to receive a scholarship?

 Scholarship applications will be reviewed by a selection committee appointed by the Mutual Insurance Foundation Board of Directors.
 The committee will review all student application information, including eligibility, essays, transcripts, letters of recommendation, and other materials provided as part of the application process.
 Recommendations for scholarship recipients will be made by the selection committee to the Mutual Insurance Foundation board.
-The application process opens to students on January 31, 2020, and all applications must be submitted by March 31, 2020.
-Selection committee review will commence and decisions will be made in April, with award recipients notified by mail by May 1, 2020.
+The application process opens to students on January 29, 2021, and all applications must be submitted by March 31, 2021.
+Selection committee review will commence and decisions will be made by the end of May, with award recipients notified by mail by June 2021.